hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/orchestra_mounting.md

 ## Installing sshfs

 To have orchestra accessible on your laptop/desktop as a folder, you need to use something called [sshfs](https://en.wikipedia.org/wiki/SSHFS) (ssh filesystem).
 This is a command that is not native to OSX or Windows and you need to go through several steps in order to get it.
+Below are 2 ways to get sshfs, and I am listing both since one might work better on some versions of OSX than others.

+### OPTION 1

+Download OSXfuse from [https://github.com/osxfuse/osxfuse/releases](https://github.com/osxfuse/osxfuse/releases/download/osxfuse-3.6.0/osxfuse-3.6.0.dmg), and install it.

+Download sshfs from [https://github.com/osxfuse/sshfs/releases](https://github.com/osxfuse/sshfs/releases/download/osxfuse-sshfs-2.5.0/sshfs-2.5.0.pkg), and install it.

+### OPTION 2

 Step 1.
 Install [Xcode](https://developer.apple.com/xcode/)
 ```bash